Dedication to the

 Geospatial monitoring technology enables real-time status tracking of Minerva Foods’ direct suppliers.

-Our internal cattle purchase policy defines socio-environmental criteria in each country of operation, in line with the availability of official data and local legislation.
+Our internal Policy for Sourcing of Agricultural Commodities and Animal Products defines socio-environmental criteria in each country of operation, in line with the availability of official data and local legislation.
 Since 2020, our monitoring system also has a productivity index for 100% of cattle purchases made in the Amazon biome, in line with the Protocol for Monitoring Cattle Suppliers in the Amazon.
 Properties that exceed the limit of three heads per hectare per year must submit a declaration of productivity.

-In yet another pioneering initiative in the industry, in 2021, we started to introduce the initiative in Colombia, where we completed a geographical assessment, reviewed the local legislation, and are now defining the socio-environmental criteria.
-There are already more than 18,000 farms monitored in Brazil, 4,000 in Paraguay, 5,000 in Argentina and 2,000 in Colombia.
+In yet another pioneering initiative in the industry, in 2021, we started to introduce the initiative in Argentina, Colombia and Uruguay, where we completed a geographical assessment, reviewed the local legislation, and were defined the socio-environmental criteria.
+There are already more than 25,000 farms monitored in Brazil, 4,000 in Paraguay, 7,000 in Argentina, 5,000 in Colombia and 9,000 in Uruguay.

-Audit Reports from the Federal Public Ministry of Pará
+Audit Reports from the Federal Public Prosecutor’s Office

 Report 2021 Download in PDF